snipp-zha/Implement-for-CPDNet/README.md

 # Implement-for-CPDNet
-This is source code for CPDNet
+This is the source code for CPDNet
 ## Installation

 requirements: